 Now, to proceed with the next step on how to remove rust from kitchen knives, you’ll need to start being a bit careful.
 You’ll be dealing with acid even if it’s not so powerful.
 I would suggest wearing kitchen gloves.
 Get your rusty knives and place them inside the vinegar-salt solution.
 You need to be sure that the knives are soaked completely inside this solution.

 They need to sit well in the liquid for half a day.
 If the rusting is too much, let them sit for a few days.
 You need to check once in a while during the soaking step.
-See how loose the rust is becoming eventually.
+See how lose the rust is becoming eventually.

 One thing I want to mention is that vinegar will react differently to various metals.
 If there’s any aluminum cover or layer, then it would remove it.
 So, be sure you don’t use the solution for any knife made with aluminum.